pragyaai/ndna/_llm/neural-genomics-prelude.md

 To this end, we define and employ an initial suite of core metrics--each illuminating a distinct dimension of the neural genome:

-- **Neural Hamming Distance (nHD)**~\citep{Hamming_genetics}: Captures *bit-level binary mutations*, revealing the discrete semantic drift accumulated as models evolve.
+- **Neural Hamming Distance (nHD)**{% cite hamming1950error %}: Captures *bit-level binary mutations*, revealing the discrete semantic drift accumulated as models evolve.
 It acts as the mutation counter in the neural genome, detecting where foundational representational changes occur.
   *(In simple terms: nHD counts the smallest on/off changes in model components to track how much a model's 'neural code' has changed over time.)*

-- **Neural Genetic Dissimilarity Index (nGDI)**~\citep{Nei_genetic_distance}: Measures continuous *geometric divergence* between latent manifolds, quantifying how representational shapes morph and deviate across models and layers.
+- **Neural Genetic Dissimilarity Index (nGDI)**{% cite nei1972genetic %}: Measures continuous *geometric divergence* between latent manifolds, quantifying how representational shapes morph and deviate across models and layers.
   *(Put simply: nGDI tells us how much the internal 'shape' of knowledge differs between models, layer by layer.)*

-- **Neural Trait Dominance Score (nTDS)**~\citep{Roff_threshold_traits}: Assesses *dominance relationships* among inherited semantic traits, mapping which cultural or task-specific priors prevail in the blended neural genome.
+- **Neural Trait Dominance Score (nTDS)**{% cite Roff_threshold_traits %}: Assesses *dominance relationships* among inherited semantic traits, mapping which cultural or task-specific priors prevail in the blended neural genome.
   *(Simply: nTDS shows which parent model's knowledge dominates when two are combined.)*

-- **Neural Karyotyping (nKaryotyping)**~\citep{SeqDEFT_karyotype}: Decomposes model genomes into *semantic chromosomes*, structured units that reveal modularity, trait linkage, and potential for recombination or disruption.
+- **Neural Karyotyping (nKaryotyping)**{% cite SeqDEFT_karyotype %}: Decomposes model genomes into *semantic chromosomes*, structured units that reveal modularity, trait linkage, and potential for recombination or disruption.
   *(In everyday terms: nKaryotyping breaks down a model's knowledge into distinct "chunks" or modules, helping us understand how pieces fit or break apart.)*

-- **Neural Directional Inheritance Vector (nDIV)**~\citep{directional_selection}: Captures *directional semantic drift*, elucidating the vector fields of latent trait flow and inheritance bias, and highlighting evolutionary trajectories within model space.
+- **Neural Directional Inheritance Vector (nDIV)**{% cite Endler_86 %}: Captures *directional semantic drift*, elucidating the vector fields of latent trait flow and inheritance bias, and highlighting evolutionary trajectories within model space.
   *(Simply put: nDIV tracks the 'direction' in which a model's knowledge is shifting or evolving over time.)*

-- **Neural Epigenetic Plasticity Index (nEPI)**~\citep{plasticity_review}: Quantifies the *adaptive flexibility* of neural traits under fine-tuning or environmental change, revealing layers and loci with heightened plasticity or rigidity.
+- **Neural Epigenetic Plasticity Index (nEPI)**{% cite plasticity_review %}: Quantifies the *adaptive flexibility* of neural traits under fine-tuning or environmental change, revealing layers and loci with heightened plasticity or rigidity.
   *(In basic terms: nEPI measures how easily parts of a model can adapt or change when exposed to new data or tasks.)*

-- **Neural Cultural Conflict Loss (nCCL)**~\citep{transgenerational_plasticity}: Diagnoses *ideological misalignment* and latent tension arising from the fusion of distinct cultural semantic manifolds, identifying where non-linear interactions generate semantic fractures.
+- **Neural Cultural Conflict Loss (nCCL)**{% cite transgenerational_plasticity %}: Diagnoses *ideological misalignment* and latent tension arising from the fusion of distinct cultural semantic manifolds, identifying where non-linear interactions generate semantic fractures.
   *(Simply: nCCL detects where mixed cultural knowledge clashes inside a model, causing confusion or inconsistency.)*

 ### Dominant Cultural Traits in Neural Offspring: A Brief Exemplary Utility